 We want to make everyone feel welcome both in the church and in the activities of the church.

 Every possible effort has been made to meet the requirements of the differently-abled so that they may share in all aspects of church life, and we have plans to improve access to all.
+We receive ongoing advice and training to help us from the Diocese of London, and you can access more information about what they offer here.

 We have four parking places set aside for blue badge holders in our Hall Car park on Norwood Drive.
 It is also possible to park temporarily on the paved area outside the West door.